cnorfleet/Mazes/README.md

 # Mazes
 Fun with maze generation
-Created for fun using the book "Mazes for Programmers" by Jamis Buck
+Created using the book "Mazes for Programmers" by Jamis Buck in the IntelliJ environment.